Everything you need to build a broadcast control room

 Keep in mind that your broadcast control room should meet the highest ergonomic standards, especially if the users will be at their workstations for long periods of time, which in today’s day and age is not that uncommon.
 To keep users comfortable in long shifts, a desk can be height adjustable, mainly to encourage movement throughout the day and help improve concentration.
 But, height adjustability also means that many users can work at the same station throughout the day and have it adapt to their different heights.

-Our broadcast consoles are built with electrical raceways and steel substructures that can be used to route cables from the monitors, peripherals, and CPUs (in the case that these are located at the workstation), while keeping them out of sight and safe from tampering, accidental or otherwise.
+Sustema broadcast consoles are built with electrical raceways and steel substructures that can be used to route cables from the monitors, peripherals, and CPUs (in the case that these are located at the workstation), while keeping them out of sight and safe from tampering, accidental or otherwise.

 It is important to keep in mind that no two broadcast control rooms are identical.
 Each has its own requirements and their own challenges.
-But our broadcast consoles can adapt to different environments and different kinds of users.
+But Sustema broadcast consoles can adapt to different environments and different kinds of users.
 We can help you build a custom broadcast control room that meets your specific requirements, contact us to start the process.